When I first started out in weight training, I trained on an old bench with a flimsy arm curl bench.

 Crunches 3 sets of 12 repetitions

-Finish off by doing 3 to 5 minutes of jump rope.
+Finish the workout off by doing 3 to 5 minutes of jump rope.

 The above weight training routine can prove extremely effective for not only the beginner but also the intermediate or advanced weight lifter.
 I suggest you do a quick warm up before each exercise for about 20 repetitions (calf raises being the exception).